Write a function that takes one argument and prints it 20 times.

-def compare(a, b, c): print(a == b or a < c) x, y, z = 1, 2, 3 d = x == 1 or y == 2 or y < z compare(x, y, -1 * z)
+def compare(a, b, c): print(a == b and a < c) x, y, z = 1, 2, 3 d = x == 1 and y == 2 and y < z compare(x, y, -1 * z)

 What is printed if we execute the above program?